WangEmu Keyboard Map

 |SF14||special function 14||cursor left 5 places||F14

 |LINE ERASE||clear whole line||clear whole line||Home|

-To recall and edit, say, line 500 this quick keyboard sequence can be used:
+To recall and edit, say, line 500, either of the following sequences can be used:

 500<press ctrl><E><F><release ctrl>